twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * Version 1.0 (1998-04-11) until 6.5 (2011-11-18) used ISO Latin-1 as the program's output encoding (the same is used for exported kerning pairs) while version 7.0 (2013-04-25) & above uses Unicode.
 * The PostScript names modified when opening fonts in version 3.0 until 4.0 are as follows: the full stop in **.notdef** is removed, **nonmarkingreturn** is changed to **CR** and **exclamdown** is changed to **exclamationdown**.
 * The installer was mirrored in **fontcreator.com** up to version 6.1.
-* The existing characters used by subsetted fonts in unregistered copies of FontCreator 7.0 (2013-04-25) until 11.5.0.2430 (2018-12-05) is as follows: exclamation mark, comma, hyphen, period, equal, numbers, question mark, commercial at, letters, slash, backslash, fi and fl.
-Other characters are replaced by rectangles.

 ## Unregistered version limitations
 If the program detects it is an unregistered copy or is running as a limited user or if registration is not performed during or within the grace period, the following restrictions will be imposed on the version number:
-* All versions – `TSPLASHFORM` is shown on startup.
+* All versions – `TSPLASHFORM` is shown in startup.
 The title bar will display "unregistered" (version 5.0 & above) and the registration information in the about dialog states the program is unregistered.
-After a grace period of 30 days, the message shown in `TSPLASHFORM` is replaced with messages stating that the grace period is exceeded and asks the user to uninstall or buy the program.
+After a grace period of 30 days, the message in `TSPLASHFORM` is replaced with messages stating that the grace period is exceeded and asks to uninstall or buy the program.
 In version 6.0 & above there is a menu to register or buy the program.
-* 3.0β1 (2000-07-30) until 3.1.3 (2002-12-09) – After a grace period of 30 days, a shareware description is shown when pressing **Start** in `TSPLASHFORM`.
+* 3.0β1 (2000-07-30) until 3.1.3 (2002-12-09) – After a grace period of 30 days, it explains about shareware when pressing **Start** in `TSPLASHFORM`.
 However, the program otherwise functions normally.
 * 4.0 (2003-05-16) until 5.0 (2005-01-12) – After a grace period of 30 days, the program cannot be used at all unless it is registered.
 * 5.5 (2006-05-30) and 5.6 (2007-07-19) – After a grace period of 30 days and opening the program 5 times, the program will enter a reduced functionality mode, where fonts cannot be saved, tested or installed and TrueType collections cannot be extracted.
 * 6.0 (2009-06-17) until 6.5 (2011-11-18) and 8.0 (2014-06-05) until 12.0.0.2539 (2019-06-04) – The program will enter a reduced functionality mode.
 The reduced functionality varies based on whether the program is in the grace period or not.
 In this case, fonts cannot be tested (version 6.0), installed or exported, OpenType collections cannot be extracted and tested fonts won't be automatically hinted.
 * 7.0 (2013-04-25) until 11.5.0.2430 (2018-12-05) – The program will create subsetted versions when testing, installing or exporting fonts.
+(The glyphs are as follows: exclamation mark, comma, hyphen, period, equal, numbers, question mark, commercial at, letters, slash, backslash, fi and fl.
+Other characters are replaced by rectangles.)
 After a grace period of 30 days, the program will enter a reduced functionality mode, where font projects cannot be saved, fonts cannot be tested, installed or exported and OpenType collections cannot be extracted (`CheckLicenseNotGood` function from `OnShowDisabledMessage`).
 * 12.0.0.2543 (2019-07-10) until 14.0.0.2894 (2022-11-22) – The program will replace random characters with the High-Logic logo in generated fonts.
 After a grace period of 30 days, the program will enter a reduced functionality mode, where font projects cannot be saved, fonts cannot be tested, installed or exported and OpenType collections cannot be extracted (`CheckLicenseNotGood` function from `OnShowDisabledMessage`).

 ## Windows version compatibility